polkadot-developers/substrate-developer-hub.github.io/docs/build-blockchain/add-custom-module.md

 }
 ```

 Our `play` function only accepts `orgin` parameter.
 It then checks a few prerequisites like transaction should be signed and payment is not empty.
-Here we are using `Self::payment()` to get the value from storage, that's how we use the alternative getter function defined as `get(payment)` along with the definition of storage item.
+Here we are using `Self::payment()` to get the value from storage, that's how we use the getter function defined as `get(payment)` along with the definition of storage item.
 Another function to get storage value is using `<Payment<T>>::get()`.

-Before throwing the coin in the air, we need to withdraw the entry fee from sender's account so that it can be put into the pot after the game resolves.
+Before flipping the coin in the air, we need to withdraw the entry fee from the sender's account so that it can be put into the pot after the game resolves.
 To use `withdraw` function, import dependencies with:
  ```rust
  use support::traits::{Currency, WithdrawReason, ExistenceRequirement};
  ```

-Once the coin is flipped, the user has a 50/50 chance of winning.
+Once the coin is flipped, the player has a 50/50 chance of winning.
 To simulate this situation, we generate a random number from 0 to 255.
-If it's smaller than 128, the user wins and deposits the contents in pot.
-Otherwise the user gets nothing.
-Finally we can update the storage items for next play.
+If it's smaller than 128, the user wins and deposits the contents in the pot.
+Otherwise, the user gets nothing.
+Finally, we can update the storage items for next play.
 Refer to [Generating Random Data](https://substrate.dev/substrate-collectables-workshop/#/2/generating-random-data) page for more knowledge around randomness in Substrate.

 Now let's add the last missing dependencies:
 ```rust